molundb/molundb.github.io/android-blog-posts/_posts/2024-07-24-how-to-debug-and-fix-google-play-console-warning-about-missing-native-debug-symbols.md

 ### Native code
 The Native Development Kit (NDK) is a set of tools that allows you to use C and C++ code with Android.
 The best place to learn about it is the [official documentation](https://developer.android.com/ndk/guides).
 Most Android applications don't need C/C++ code, but it can be useful for cases where you need to either improve the performance in apps like games or physics simulations, or reuse C/C++ libraries.

-Seeing the warning in Play Store means that your application contains C/C++ code.
+Seeing the warning in the Google Play Console means that your application contains C/C++ code.

 ### Native debug symbols
 Native debug symbols are needed to be able to debug native code.
 From the official documentation: